rughh/ruby-unconf-website/README.md

 - Only use things that work on github's jekyll setup as we currently host this page through GH pages.
 - If you're not part of the core team (@p0wl, @halfbyte), use PRs for committing changes, please.
 (Except for when it's really, really urgent, of course)
 - If it works, it works.
+It's just a conference website.